 Spirituality in Management (2001)

 I was not raised in a religious family, nor was I sensitive to any spiritual calling till the age of 40.
 But I was interested in psychology, and I read some books by Stanislaw Grof on transpersonal psychology.
-I understood at once that transpersonal experiences might be very useful for ethics.
-Western ethics has focused on rationality almost exclusively.
+I recognized that transpersonal experiences might be very useful for ethics.
+Western ethics has focused on rationality.
 For the Western mind, ethics is a matter of reasoning.
 But we know from moral psychology that reason can be (and usually is) self-manipulated.
 Also, right reasoning is not a guarantee for right action at all.

 Transpersonal psychology provided me with a different perspective.
-In spiritual experiences people develop new value systems that are not based on conventional norms, precepts, commandments, or fear of punishment, but rather knowledge and understanding of the universal order.
-They realize that they are integral parts of creation and that by hurting others, they hurt themselves.
+In spiritual experiences people develop new value systems that are not based on conventional norms, precepts, commandments, or fear of punishment, but rather based on knowledge and understanding of the universal order.
+People realize that they are integral parts of the creation and that by hurting others, they hurt themselves.
 In addition, deep self-exploration leads to awareness of the possibility of serious experiential repercussions of harmful behavior, even those that escape societal retribution.

-I concluded that spirituality is badly needed in ethics and management.
+I realized that spirituality is badly needed in ethics and management.
 Management decisions considerably affects the life and fate of human communities, natural ecosystems, and future generations.
-The well-being of these stakeholders requires authentic care, which may develop from experiential one-ness with others and with the universal source of creation.
+The well-being of these human and non-human stakeholders requires genuine care, which may develop from experiential one-ness with others and with the universal source of creation.

 Ethics in the Economy (2002)

-Under my direction the CEMS Business Ethics Faculty Group produced a book entitled Ethics in the Economy: Handbook of Business Ethics that was published Oxford in 2002.
-The book presents a noninstrumental approach to business ethics, arguing that there is a chance to improve the general quality of our economic activities only if our motivation is genuinely ethical; that is, only if we want to realize ethical conduct for its own sake.
+With the CEMS Business Ethics Faculty Group I produced a book entitled Ethics in the Economy: Handbook of Business Ethics that was published Oxford in 2002.
+The book presents a noninstrumental approach to business ethics, arguing that there is a chance to improve the ethical quality of economic activities only if the motivation of the players is genuinely ethical; that is, they want to realize ethical conduct for its own sake.

 Topics of the book include the following: (1) New Agenda for Business Ethics, (2) Ethics and Economics, (3) The Moral Economic Man, (4) Business and Society, (5) Ethical Theory of the Firm, (6) The Stakeholder Corporation, (7) Ethical Dilemmas of Corporate Functioning, (8) Corporate Transgressions, (9) Organizational Ethics, (10) Ethics of the Market, (11) International Ethics and Globalization, (12) Managing Sustainability, (13) Values-Based Leadership, and (14) Future of Capitalism.